FIELD AUDIT · YEET/RISKY-CLICK

 Audit cycleQ2 2026This sitecurrent

 If you have already read the conditional-probability framework, the press-your-luck framework where each step adds payout and adds bust risk is familiar; Risky Click compresses the same shape into a more streamlined click cadence.
 This page is the Yeet-specific reproduction.
-For the cross-brand press-your-luck context, the audit set lives at the full list of brands we audit.
+For the cross-brand press-your-luck context, the coverage lives at the full list of operators on the coverage.

 We open with the honest data state on Yeet Risky Click before the full breakdown.